dental prof corp; dentist professional corporation; dental professional corporations; dental PC; dentist PC; calgary dental corporate lawyers

 Incorporating Your Dental Prof Corp (PC)

 Dentists run small, and sometimes not so small businesses.
+A dentist operates as themselves as a person or they create company to work through and under.
 Often it makes good sense for dentists to form dental professional corporations.
 Dental professional corporations also go by the name of “dental PC”s or “prof corps for dentists”.
 There are significant differences in how a dental professional corporations are set up compared to regular corporations.
+The rules impact several aspects of the Dental PC.
 Failing to do so properly can cause significant issues for you down the line.
 The corporate lawyers at Kahane Law Office in Calgary can help you understand what you need to know about starting off on the right foot.
 Call today 403-225-8810.

 What Are Dental Professional Corporations?

 Dental professional corporations exist as a specific type of corporation that we set up specifically for dentists.
 Legally, they are a corporate entity like any other.
 They offer many of the advantages of a corporation (but not all – see below).
 They are allowed by the Alberta Dental Association and College.
 In fact, this governing body is legally in charge of permitting dentists to use Dental Prof Corps.
-Our corporate lawyers will help you with this key step.
+As the College overseas all dentists in Alberta, they set out the rules and requirements for a PC.
+A corporate registry cannot provide you with legal advice or direction to set these up.
+Our corporate lawyers help you with the key steps needed to satisfy the College and provincial requirements.

 The advantages of dental professional corporations for dentists are largely financial.
 Usually this is enough incentive for our clients.
 Unless our dentist clients save money, we, and their accountants, will not move forward.
-Specifically the dental pc allows for significant tax advantages.
+This is why we work closely with our clients and their accounting specialists.
+Sometimes they also involve their financial planner or tax lawyer, if they have a family trust, in these discussions.
+Specifically the dental PC allows for significant tax advantages.
 For example, these advantages include:

 Income Splitting For Dentists